Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral

 where $a=b=1$, $k=m=2$.
-For chosen functions the DAE \eqref{DAE}, \eqref{NestCoefDAE} is Lagrange stable since the conditions of the Lagrange stability, specified in Section \ref{TheorAnalPIMM}, hold.
-The components of the solution $x(t)\!=\!(x_1(t),x_2(t),x_3(t))^{\T}$ computed for the consistent initial values $t_0\!=\!0$, $x_0\!=\!(0,0,0)^{\T}$ are displayed in Fig.~\ref{Ex2_h_001}.
+For the chosen functions the DAE \eqref{DAE}, \eqref{NestCoefDAE} is Lagrange stable since the conditions of the Lagrange stability, specified in Section \ref{TheorAnalPIMM}, hold.
+The components of the solution $x(t)=(x_1(t),x_2(t),x_3(t))^\T$ computed (by method 1) for the consistent initial values $t_0=0$, $x_0=(0,0,0)^\T$ are displayed in Fig.~\ref{Ex2_h_001}.